hoverkite/kitesabre/cross/kitesabre/README.md

-# Kitebox firmware for hoverkite
+# kitesabre firmware for hoverkite

 This folder contains ESP32 firmware for a kite controller that lives in the sky and a ground station.

 This is inspired by the "soft kite variant" of the kitesforfuture.be project.
 See slide 13 of [this slide deck](https://www.kitesforfuture.de/FOSDEMSlides.pdf), or [this youtube video](https://www.youtube.com/watch?v=9IuRIYftyb0).

 The intention is that we ship exactly the same code to both the ground station and the box in the sky.
-The ground kitebox might be connected to a computer over usb, but not connected to a servo bus, but that's okay: the algorithm is still:
+The ground kitesabre might be connected to a computer over usb, but not connected to a servo bus, but that's okay: the algorithm is still:

 * if you receive anything from tty_uart: